-The first thing you should always do is tell someone when and where you’re planning on going, how many people are going with you, and how long you plan to be gone for.
+The first thing you should always do is tell someone when and where you’re planning on going.
+Tell them how many people are going with you, and how long you plan to be gone for.
 There are often Rangers at public land sites who will drive by the trailhead.
 If your car has been there for an extended period of time, they know to send help.

 Choose the Right Gear